Stickerstars/async-indesign-script/README.md

 # async-indesign-script
-Talk to ID from node and get a callback.
+Talk to InDesign from node and get a callback.
+Mac only.

 ## Quickstart
 ```